-For over 20 years, the University of Chicago Consortium on School Research (CCSR) has administered surveys to teachers students and principals in Chicago Public Schools.
+For over 20 years, the University of Chicago Consortium on School Research has administered surveys to teachers students and principals in Chicago Public Schools (CPS).
 Because so many teachers and principals have made it a priority to fill out past surveys, we have learned a tremendous amount about the factors that lead to better outcomes for Chicago students.

-This survey was conducted by CCSR in collaboration with CPS.
+This survey was conducted by the Consortium in collaboration with CPS.
 As is the case with all surveys, this survey used at least three stages to gather information and report results:

 - Question development